PraseodymiumSpike/Battalion-Ideas/Battalions/Test/something.md

 3 leaper is not an issue due to oppoenents partial control of piece location

-can solo mate a bare king
+can solo mate a bare king (technically basically any piece could mate by attacking a titan and simultaneously unattacking an anti titan, but this piece can mate without un attacking an anti-titan)